 High Carbon Stock (HCS) Assessment

-In line with our No Deforestation Policy and No New Development on High Conservation Value (HCV) area since 2010, UP in October 2014 requested Daemeter Consulting to perform a Land Use Change analysis as part of RSPO’s New Planting Procedure (NPP).
+UP adheres to HCV combined with HCS assessments and Land Use Change Analysis (LUCA) for new plantings since 2014, UP in October 2014 requested Daemeter Consulting to perform a Land Use Change analysis as part of RSPO’s New Planting Procedure (NPP).

 Daemeter Consulting is a leading consulting firm promoting sustainable development through responsible and equitable management of natural resources, particularly in Asia’s emerging economies.
 (For more info, please refer to www.daemeter.org)